janjongboom/fxos-physical-web/README.md

 ![Searching for beacons](images/screenshot.png)

 This is a rudimentary physical web application for Firefox OS.
+Recognises URIBeacon and Eddystone beacons.

 ## Todo

-1. Add Eddystone, only does URIBeacons right now
-2. Sort based on RSSI, rather than time found
+1. Sort based on RSSI, rather than time found
-3. Maybe remove beacons that go out of range for X seconds
+2. Maybe remove beacons that go out of range for X seconds

 ## Running tests